tmlabonte/simian/README.md

 Q2.
 I'm an admin trying to modify the JupyterLab conda environment, but changes I made when `ssh`'d into the machine aren't showing up

 A2.
 The JupyterLab uses a different conda install than the regular machine (`/opt/anaconda3` vs `opt/tljh`), so you have to make changes as a JupyterLab root user

+Q3.
+The `nvidia-smi` command returns `Failed to initialize NVML: Driver/library version mismatch`

+A4.
+This usually means there was some kind of update and the system needs to be rebooted, e.g. via `sudo shutdown -r now`.
+For more information, see [this link](https://stackoverflow.com/questions/43022843/nvidia-nvml-driver-library-version-mismatch)